Kynlos/KynlosWebServer/README.md

 4. Run the server using `python main.py`.
 5. Access the server in a web browser at `http://localhost` (or the configured port).
 6. Upload files via the `/upload` endpoint and access them from the `htdocs/download.html` page.
+7. Register new user accounts and verify email addresses to enable user-specific features.

 ## Contributing